 Ganji was arrested by Ministry of Intelligence agents on December 22, 2019, after they raided his apartment and confiscated his belongings, including his laptop, books, and notes.
 According to the IWA, Arash Ganji was arrested for his 2017 Farsi translation of the book A Small Key Can Open A Big Door: The Rojava Revolution, a collection of articles by different authors about Kurds in the Syrian civil war.
 The book centered on U.S. and coalition-backed Syrian Kurdish militias who successfully defended the Syrian town of Kobani from an offensive launched by ISIS fighters in 2014.
 Ganji’s other translation credits include Sunset of the Gods on the New World Order and The Struggle Over the Way of Thinking in the Working Class Movement.

 After his arrest, he was detained at Evin Prison in solitary confinement, where he was subjected to interrogation and denied visitation from either his family or legal representation.
 After nearly a month in detention, Ganji was released on January 19, 2020 on a bail of 450 million tomans.
 However, at his first court hearing in June 2020, a judge increased his bail to 3 billion tomans, forcing him to return to Evin Prison for six days until he was able to pay.
 On December 28, 2020, Branch 28 of the Revolutionary Court of Iran sentenced Ganji to 11 years in prison—five years for “conspiracy to act against national security,” five years for “membership and cooperation with an anti-regime group,” and one year for “propaganda against the regime.”
 His sentence was later upheld by the appeals court in Tehran on February 27, 2021.
 On October 16, 2021, Iranian authorities formally summoned Ganji to serve his 11-year sentence.
 As is common practice in Iran, the court ruled that he must serve the maximum sentence of the three charges, amounting to five years in prison.
+On October 28, 2021, Ganji reported to Evin prison to begin his sentence.

 The Iranian government has launched similar attacks against other members of the IWA, which Ganji denounced in a statement to PEN Sydney in June 2021 as “attack[s on freedom of expression] from reactionary states, the servants of imperialism.”
 IWA board members Baktash Abtin, Reza Khandan Mahahabi, and Keyvan Bajan were transferred to Evin Prison on September 26, 2020 to begin serving a collective 15-and-a-half years on spurious national security and propaganda charges.
 On February 11, 2021, IWA member Alireza Nouri was taken to the central prison of Hamadan to begin a two-year sentence on the charge of “publishing obscene poetry in cyberspace.”
 Additionally, IWA member Amin Moradi was arrested on November 29, 2020 by Ministry of Intelligence agents after they searched and confiscated his personal belongings.